The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 - The website of a charity with the purpose of advancing the natural environment can state its policy on the development of renewable energy and compare it to the current policies of several political parties.

-Can a responsible person of a charity such as a director or committee member support a particular outcome in an election?
+Can a Responsible Person of a charity (such as a director or committee member) support a particular outcome in an election?

 Yes – providing it is solely in a personal capacity and not on behalf of the charity.
 It would not be prudent for officers and employees of a charity to use their position in a way that would imply that the charity itself endorses a particular candidate.
-Extra care should be taken with social media to ensure that the individual does not give the impression that they are speaking on behalf of the charity.
-Otherwise the charity runs the risk of being found to have a disqualifying political purpose of supporting a political party.

 Can a charity spend money to publicly express its views on issues and policies of different political parties during an election?

 Yes, as long as the spending is clearly tied to the charity’s purpose and would not be perceived as an independent purpose of explicitly promoting or opposing a particular party or candidate.
-The charity should also check that the spending is permitted by its governing rules.
+The charity should also check that the spending is permitted by its governing document.

 Members of the charity’s governing body should also take care to comply with Australian electoral laws and refer to the Australian Electoral Commission’s guidance.

-- A charity with the purpose of advancing culture can conduct an advertising campaign promoting the need for government to promote and support the work of artists in the community.
+For example, a charity with the purpose of advancing culture can conduct an advertising campaign promoting the need for government to promote and support the work of artists in the community.

 Can a member of a political party or a candidate standing for election appear at an event a charity is running?

-Yes, provided that this would not amount to the charity having a purpose of promoting that candidate or party.
 It would be prudent for a charity to invite members of a range of political parties to attend the event to mitigate any risk of appearing to have a purpose of promoting a particular candidate or party.
-If members from a number of parties are invited or attending then the charity is unlikely to be found to have a purpose of promoting a particular party.

 Can a charity hold an event to debate a matter of law or policy during the election campaign?